Divija133/ci-cd-jenkins/README.md

-# Accessing application using gitops workflow
+# Accessing Application Using GitOps Workflow

 1. Log in to Docker Hub